qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 }
 ```

-The entire flow for the close and save - save as logic is shown below.
-The system is entered at the *close* state, while *closed* and *not closed* states are outcomes.
+The entire flow for the close and save/save as logic is shown below.
+The system is entered at the *close* state, while the *closed* and *not closed* states are outcomes.

-This looks complicated compared to implementing this using `QtWidgets` and C++.
+This looks complicated compared to implementing this using `Qt Widgets` and C++.
 This is because the dialogs are not blocking to QML.
 This means that we cannot wait for the outcome of a dialog in a `switch` statement.
 Instead we need to remember the state and continue the operation in the respective `onYesClicked`, `onNoClicked`, `onAccepted`, and `onRejected` handlers.

 ![](./assets/dialog-state-machine.png)

 The final piece of the puzzle is the window title.
-It is composed form the `_fileName` and `_isDirty`.
+It is composed from the `_fileName` and `_isDirty` properties.

 ```qml
 ApplicationWindow {